 Materials packed in milk crates, labeled and ready for freeze-drying - wet/frozen, dirty, crumpled and smelly.

 They come out dry, crumpled and smelly.

-Vacuum chambers at UM Aerospace Engineering.
-The facility had been identified by Ann Flowers as a potential resource in preparing the Disaster Plan for the Bentley Library.
+Vacuum chamber at UM Aerospace Engineering.
+The facility had been identified in 1976 by Ann Flowers as a potential resource in preparing the Disaster Plan for the Bentley Library.
 This chamber was used in a test of freeze-drying water damaged materials - a fairly new idea at the time.

 The Bendix Chamber on North Campus, designed originally for testing the Moon Rover, was the largest vacuum chamber used for freeze-drying Economics Building materials.
 Some material was also sent to Wright-Patterson Air Force Base for freeze-drying.